krunxlbhoir/AirPurifier-Market-Fit-Analysis/README.md

 - `/dataset` – raw datasets used
 - `/assets` – Backgrounds, images, and video thumbnail
 - `/cleaned data` - Cleaned datasets used
-- `/dashboard preview` - Screenshots of dashboard
+- `/dashboard preview` - Pdf of dashboard

 ---